 - Sebastiaan van Zelst

-- Abel Armas Cervantes (Queensland University of Technology, Australia)
+- Abel Armas Cervantes (University of Melbourne, Australia)

 - Amine Abbad Andaloussi (Technical University of Denmark, Denmark)

 - Boudewijn van Dongen (Eindhoven University of Technology)